Recruitment is open until October 29, 2023.

-Please Note: We require you to live within a 12 minute drive to the fire station at South Cooking Lake or Ardrossan to qualify for this position.
+Please Note: Applicants must reside in the communities of South Cooking Lake or Ardrossan or in the immediate rural surrounding areas within a 12-minute drive to one of the Stations to qualify.
 To determine this, please click on the station below and enter your home address into Google maps.

 Emergency Services follows various steps in selecting applicants.
 These steps take place over a number of weeks and include the following:

 Training is an important aspect of the job.
 Successful applicants will be required to attend initial recruit training.
-Training will be conducted on 12 consecutive weekends (one day per weekend) with additional training on six to 10 weekend days throughout the year.
-Weekly training is scheduled for all part-time firefighters as well.
-Recruit training is mandatory before members become operational and respond to emergencies.
-This is for both your safety and those members working with you.
+Training will be conducted on 12 consecutive weekends (one day per weekend).
+There will also be an additional six to 10 training days (also on a weekend) throughout the year.

 Recruit training sessions will include: